 2010 ICC World Cup Twenty20: England

 West Indies was the host of the third edition of ICC World Twenty20.
 England won the title of ICC World Cup 2010.
-It was a surprise for the fans and opposition teams as they win their first major-limited overs trophy.
+It was England’s first major limited-overs trophy.

 2012 ICC World Cup Twenty20: West Indies

 The 2012 ICC world cup T20 included the same twelve teams that played in the 2010 edition along with Afghanistan and Ireland joining the ten full members.
-In the entire tournament, Shane Watson was the leading batsmen with a total run score of 249.
+In the entire tournament, Shane Watson was the leading run-scorer of the tournament with a total of 249 runs.

-It was the same edition where Chris Gayle again proved everyone about his batting by striking 16 sixes, the most scored by any player so far.
-The trophy was won by the Windies for the first time by defeating defeat Sri Lanka in the final by 36 runs.
+It was the same edition where Chris Gayle once again showed everyone his batting prowess by striking a total of 16 sixes in the tournament, the most scored by any player so far.
+The trophy was won by the Windies for the first time and registered their names in the Men’s T20 World Cup Winners List.
+They defeated Sri Lanka in the final by 36 runs.

 2014 ICC World Cup T20: Sri Lanka

-The edition witnessed a major alteration of expanded teams.
-It was the first in history to feature 16 teams together with all ten full members and six associate members who needed to be qualified.
+The 2014 ICC World Cup T20 edition witnessed a major alteration of expanded teams.
+It was the first in history to feature 16 teams together with all ten full members and six associate members who needed to qualify for the tournament.
 This was the tournament in which countries like Nepal, Hong Kong, and the United Arab Emirates made their debut.

 It was also special as Bangladesh hosted its first World Cup and the fans witnessed major records broken, commendable performances, and massive surprises.
-Sri Lankan bowling group including Malinga, Mendis, and Mathews enthralled in every stadium throughout the tournament.
+The Sri Lankan bowling attack including Malinga, Mendis, and Mathews enthralled every stadium throughout the tournament.

-Furthermore, the Netherlands again stunned England by defeating them by 45 runs.
+Furthermore, the Netherlands again stunned the world; defeating England by 45 runs.

-The final was fought between India and Sri Lanka in which Sri Lankans won the trophy with the major help of Kumar Sangakkara to a six-wicket victory.
+The final was fought between India and Sri Lanka in which the latter won the trophy.
+Kumar Sangakkara help his nation win their first trophy as they defeated India by six wickets.

 2016 ICC World Cup Twenty20: West Indies

-The final was between England and Windies in which Windies won the trophy by carving their name in the T20 world cup history.
-The match was epic as both the teams were participating vigorously to name the title by becoming the first team to win more than one World T20 title.
+The finale was between England and the Windies which the latter won.
+West Indies became the only team with two trophies to their name in ICC Men’s T20 World Cup Winners List.
+The match was epic as both the teams fought vigorously and become the first team to win more than one World T20 title.

 Infographic on T20 World Cup History